acoustimatics/letpl/README.md

 `let` binds an identifier to a value of the expression after `=`, and then evaluates the expression after `in`.
 An identfier may be a letter followed by letters and/or digits.

 An identifier evaluates to the value bound to it.

-# Implementation

-The implementation uses a recursive descent parser and an AST walking interpreter.